 Maybe one weak point.
 This picture is my (old) battery door.
 There are three identical retaining lugs on each side that holds the door closed.
 Two lugs (on both sides of door) eventually broke off and failed after about 18 months, and the door would not latch closed.
 Fortunately, Ebay is full of Yongnuo battery doors (replacements), about $5 including shipping from China (at least two weeks).
 Replacement works like new, but I suspect this could happen again.
 FWIW, the Nikon SB-700 also has battery door issues (also available on Ebay, about $30).

 The Yongnuo YN565EX, Neewer VK750 II, and the Aperlite YH-700 flash heads are larger than some, and if you might want a clear snap-on diffuser dome for bounce flash, those for a SB-900 Nikon will fit all three of them.
 I am not a fan of the domes, I prefer the pull out bounce card, but I bought one to check size.
-The one I tried for $4.50 was Neewer Flash Bounce Light Diffuser Dome for Nikon SB900 Flash Speedlight and it fits all three flashes well.
+The one I tried was Neewer Flash Bounce Light Diffuser Dome for Nikon SB900, $9 USD now, and it fits all three flashes well.

 It is a powerful flash, and the high maximum power can be a load on the batteries.
 When the batteries went dead (it was more than 200 flashes, most at high power. and I had played with the LCD menus a lot), then it quit, and started beeping, and flashing P.L.
 (Power Lost?)
 It took me a minute, but now I know. :) 1900 mah Eneloops took a 1950 mah recharge then.
 The next time, recycle just got balky, would not complete to Ready (dead batteries).
 I have dropped it twice on carpet, once all the batteries flew out, and it fully survived.

-The Yongnuo YN-568EX model has very similar specifications, for $104, but with HSS mode, and without external battery port.
+The Yongnuo YN-568EX Wireless TTL Flash for Nikon model has very similar specifications, for $102, but with HSS mode, and without external battery port.
 Not all camera models can offer HSS mode.

 It copies the look of a Canon 580EX flash.
 You have to hold the power button down two seconds to turn it on or off, but function Fn 08 makes it be instant (I don't see any downside, other than waiting for the initial recycle).
 The Mode button cycles through menus for TTL, Manual, and a repeating flash mode called Multi.
 Some text is small on this model, you may need your glasses.